norryna07/maze-problem/README.md

 5. Create a visual application with the shortest path from start to end.

 6. Create a visual application with the process that create the shortest path.

+## Technologies
+Project is write in:
+* C
+* GTK library for C
+* CSS for styling the application

+## Setup
+For running this project you need to have the GTK library on linux.
+In case you don't have that can use the executable file on linux.